The Best New Windows 10 Features in the May 2020 Update

-Now, Microsoft is venturing into the world of movie making (yet again) with their latest experiment, Story Remix.
+Microsoft is venturing into the world of movie making (yet again) with its latest experiment, Story Remix.
 Story Remix is a feature in the Windows 10 Photos application which lets users create, edit, and score short films using pictures and video clips of whatever they desire.

-Like most other features in the Fall Creators Update, this application is for both personal and professional use.
-Run a dog grooming business and want to send customers a custom-made video of their dog’s grooming process?
-All you have to do is create a folder of images and videos using your Photos application and Windows will create a fantastic short film in seconds with minor interaction.
-Best of all, no video editing knowledge is required!
+Like most other features in the Fall Creators Update, this is for both personal and professional use.
+Run a dog-grooming business and want to send customers a custom-made video of their dog’s grooming process?
+All you have to do is create a folder of images and videos using your Photos app and Windows will create a fantastic short film in seconds with minor interaction.
+Best of all, it requires no video editing knowledge!

-This may sound like your run of the mill automatic video creating service, but it’s not.
-Microsoft has taken steps in integrating AI and deep learning within Story Remix, allowing users to do things like featuring select people from an aggregate selection of videos automatically.
-You can also add text or drawings to these videos for an added, personal flair.
+This may sound like your run-of-the-mill automatic video creating service, but it’s not.
+Microsoft has taken steps in integrating AI and deep learning within Story Remix, allowing advanced options like featuring select people from an aggregate selection of videos automatically.
+You can also add text or drawings to these videos for an added personal flair.

-Not only can you add flat text to a video, you can also integrate 3D models into videos as well.
-The most impressive thing about Story Remix is its integration of 3D objects and animations into the captured video.
-Story Remix allows users to integrate 3D models (most of which have been released by Microsoft, themselves) seamlessly into your video, allowing users to edit and create quasi-CGI short movies without any 3D modeling or video editing experience.
+Not only can you add flat text to a video; you can also integrate 3D models into videos as well.
+The most impressive part about Story Remix is its integration of 3D objects and animations into the captured video.
+Story Remix allows you to integrate 3D models (most of which Microsoft released) seamlessly into your video, allowing users to edit and create quasi-CGI short movies without any 3D modeling or video editing experience.

-While not the most blatant feature of the Fall Creators Update, it’s marvelous to note Microsoft isn’t simply giving users 3D capabilities.
-They’re allowing users the ability to play with and learn about 3D modeling and AG integrations using software and models they provide.
+While not the most well-documented feature of the Fall Creators Update, it’s marvelous to note Microsoft isn’t simply giving users 3D capabilities.
+It’s allowing users the ability to play with and learn about 3D modeling and AG integrations.

-If you’re an overclock aficionado, you know how vital vitals of your PC components are.
-Microsoft understands this and has taken a small step in appeasing tech geeks by having your beloved Task Manager provide real-time GPU stats for users.
+If you’re an overclock aficionado, you know how vital the performance of your PC components is.
+Microsoft understands this, and has taken a small step in appeasing tech geeks by having the beloved Task Manager provide real-time GPU stats.

 Keep in mind, you won’t be able to modify functions like fan speed via your Task Manager.
 You can, however, view your GPU’s utilization percentage, memory stats, driver versions, and more.

-Fluent Design promises to offer users a different type of UI experience, bringing with it such features as subtly blurred window transparency (officially named Acrylic material design), interactive window sections, light-based color schemes, and an overall sleeker program/controller relationship.
+Fluent Design promises to offer users a different type of UI experience, bringing with it such features as subtly blurred window transparency, interactive window sections, light-based color schemes, and an overall sleeker program/controller relationship.

-Scale, Depth, Light are the ways in which Microsoft chooses to brand their new design.
-Judging from what little has been released, it seems Microsoft is moving on to bigger, better, smoother, and more integrated UI design.
+Scale, Depth, Light are the ways in which Microsoft chooses to brand the new design.
+Judging from what little has released, it seems Microsoft is moving on to bigger, better, smoother, and more integrated UI design.

-As it stands, you can already view a few aspects of the UI in the latest version of Windows with small applications like the Windows 10 Calculator and the newly released People app.
-Keep an eye out for further bits and pieces of Fluent Design being released for Windows 10 in the near future.
-If you can’t wait, consider signing up for the Windows Insider Preview program.
+As it stands, you can already view a few aspects of the UI in the latest version of Windows, with small apps like the Windows 10 Calculator and the newly released People app.

 In another big move for Microsoft, the Windows 10 Fall Creators Update now allows users to install Linux distributions directly from the Microsoft Store and onto their Windows machines.